This Might Seem Weird

 I don’t remember what happened to my Mercedes Benz.
 Something happened, because I didn’t have it anymore.
 My memory is vague on this.

 Yes, that was my next car.
 I don’t remember how I got hold of it, I think someone was giving it away.
 A strange car, that.
-Made in England for the Hudson-Nash company for export to North America, it was a miniaturized version of the larger family of standard American designs.
+Made in England for the Hudson-Nash company for export to North America, it was a miniaturized version of the larger family of standard Hudson-Nash designs.

-I can’t remember much about what happened to this car, unfortunately.
+I can’t remember much about what happened to this car, either, unfortunately.
 I was promiscuous and once the affair was over, I moved on.

 Now, I used to get this question all the time.
 What the heck is a Borgward?